truehello/marctrudel-dev2/content/tailwindcss-gatsby.md

 description: Collection of basic git commands
 featuredImgURL: https://unsplash.it/1309?space
 featuredImgAlt: gatsby tailwind image
+slug: tailwind-gatsby
 keywords: Gatsby, Tailwind, React
 ---

-import { CallToAction } from "../components"
+//import { CallToAction } from "../components"

-# Setting up Tailwindcss In A Gatsby Project

 [Tailwindcss](https://www.tailwindcss.com) is a CSS utility framework, and it's quickly become my favorite way to build an interface.
 Oftentimes, the hardest part of trying out a new framework, package, or language is getting set up.